Non-threaded

 I've seen you say that you don't fully understand the proper way to use semicolons, so I'll give you a brief rundown.

 A semicolon separates two independent clauses, which means two complete sentences.
 To be a complete sentence, it needs to have a subject (the noun acting) and an action (the verb being done).
-A complete sentence can be anywhere from "He is." to "Despite popular belief, he is one of the brightest people in the room, and plenty of people love him."
+A complete sentence can be anything from "He is." to "Despite popular belief, he is one of the brightest people in the room, and plenty of people love him."

 Another important thing to remember is that the two connected sentences have to be related.
 If she clenches her fist because he walks forward (which was my assumption), the semicolon works.
 However, you shouldn't connect two unrelated clauses, i.e., "She walked; school got out for the day."
 There are cases where those two sentences could be connected or made to be connected, but pretend they aren't.